-“Reducing” tax is a tricky concept.
-Most responsible individuals and businesses want to contribute the tax that they owe – but equally, don’t want to pay more than they have to.
+“Reducing” the amount of tax you pay is a tricky concept.
+Most responsible individuals and businesses want to pay the correct amount of tax that they owe – but equally, don’t want to pay more than they have to.

-Most freelancers, contractors and small businesses pay the Small Profits Rate (20% at the time of writing), and large corporates pay the Main Rate (21%).
-So a small business with £100,000 in annual profit will pay £20,000 a year in Corporation Tax.
-The key to making sure you pay no more Corporation Tax than you have to, therefore, is making sure you take advantage of every allowable deduction and expense to give an accurate picture of your profits.
+The key to making sure you pay no more Corporation Tax than you have to is to claim every allowable deduction and expense to give an accurate picture of your profits.

-If you paid £5,000 for a new piece of equipment but forgot to claim it, your profits will be overstated by £5,000 – so you’ll pay £1,000 extra in Corporation Tax.
-It literally pays to stay on top of these things.
+If you paid £5,000 for a new piece of equipment but forgot to claim the capital allowance you are entitled to, your profits may be overstated by £5,000 – so you’ll pay £1,000 extra in Corporation Tax.
+It literally pays you to stay on top of these things.

-Every situation is different, and there may be allowances or deductions for your specific industry (as always, check with an expert if unsure), but there are a few basics every business owner should know off by heart to make sure they’re not paying more tax than they need to.
+Every situation is different, and there may be allowances or deductions for your specific industry (as always, check with a tax expert if unsure), but there are a few basics every business owner should know to make sure they’re not paying more tax than they need to.

 Not sure about the basics?
 Have a read or watch the video below.